charmoniumQ/PROBE/docs/benchmark_suite/README.md

 \begin{table}
 \caption{
-This table shows percent slowdown in various provenance collectors.
+This table shows percent overhead of the mean walltime when running with a provenance collector versus running without provenance.
 A value of 1 means the new execution takes 1% longer than the old.
-"Noprov" refers to a system without any provenance collection (native), for which the slowdown is 0 by definition. fsatracea ppears to have a negative slowdown in some cases  due to random statistical noise.
+"Noprov" refers to a system without any provenance collection (native), for which the slowdown is 0 by definition. fsatrace appears to have a negative slowdown in some cases  due to random statistical noise.
 }
 \label{tbl:benchmark-results}
 %\begin{minipage}{\columnwidth}